Bug Herding Explained

 Herder protocol

-- Make sure that all newly discovered issues have their own cards (exceptions can be made for problems found in a recent beta version if the dev is in active development and says he'll fix it on the go).
+- Make sure that all newly discovered issues have their own cards (exceptions can be made for problems found in a recent beta version if the dev is in active development and says they'll fix it on the go).

 - Optimize all newly added cards, they must be: easy to find (good name, search keywords), specific (as in 'not vague'), have all the necessary details, but not too verbose.
+After optimizing a card, we change its status to Reviewed.

 - Remind developers about trending issues that have been neglected for too long.
+Add the Trending tag to cards that have been reported by multiple users.

 Herder goals